openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 itself, they can be confident that any client interacting with the backend service's REST API is the expected Agent running as part of the live discovery ISO.
 Details of the artifact are still being decided.

+#### Other REST API Access

+Where the assisted service has capabilities which are not (yet) expressed through kubernetes APIs, users may be tempted to access those capabilities directly via the assisted servuce REST API, thereby taking a dependency on the capability and its REST API.
+This would limit our ability to evolve those APIs in future.

+To mitigate this, the assisted service's REST API, except for the Agent API as described above, will limited to internal use only.
+It may be limited through authorization mechanisms or by blocking entire URL path space from external access.

 ## Design Details